program-2/image/README.md

 #### errorMessage3

--Get and directly show the error message any where with using the errorMessage() method of the same object.
+- Get and directly show the error message any where with using the errorMessage() method of the same object.

--It returns NULL on a successful image saving.
+- It returns NULL on a successful image saving.

 #### A Complete Example:
 \
 \

     $obj = new Image  //-> or any other way like dependency injection

     $obj -> maxSize = 4900000;